aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-connect-pcmanager-lab.md

 +++

 {{%notice note%}}
-If you are participating in this workshop as part of re:Invent, then *PCluster Manager* will already be deployed for you.
+If you are running this lab as part of an AWS event, then *PCluster Manager* will already be deployed for you.
 {{% /notice %}}

 Once your PCluster Manager CloudFormation stack has been deployed, you can follow these steps to connect to it: